The Black, Woollen Blanket

 The first thing Hermione did was light a fire in her bedroom; the cottage was freezing.
 Then, after a long, hot bath, she slid naked between the crisp sheets of her bed, her beloved blanket draped on top.
 Somehow though, it did not prove enough comfort.
 Now, she needed the feel of her soft woollen blanket on her bare body.
 Perhaps it was that she was entirely alone in the house, perhaps it was being back so near Hogwarts, but her thoughts as she drifted off to sleep turned once more towards Professor Snape.
 She caressed her body as she remembered his dark, seductive voice as it delivered heated insults.
 She recalled his graceful stalk and could not resist slipping her fingers down to play with her already wet core.
 It was his face she saw as she pumped her fingers desperately into her waiting heat, his body she imagined riding her as she reached orgasm.

 The dream that night was much more intense.
 No longer did her shadowy lover merely whisper in her ear.
 Nor did ghostly lips simply caress her already sated body.
-Tonight, she felt fingers massaging her already sensitised flesh and then plunge repeatedly into her.
+That night, she felt fingers massaging her already sensitised flesh and then plunge repeatedly into her.
 As dawn approached, the fingers were first replaced by a ghostly tongue that licked, sucked and fucked her to completion.
 Then, she was flipped onto her front so that a ghostly cock could take her virginity.
 Unheeded, unexpected, Hermione awoke as she orgasmed, gasping, "Severus," in a throaty, hoarse voice.

 Still shuddering from her orgasm, Hermione was disoriented and confused.
 But it did not take her more than a few seconds to realise that she was not alone in her bed.
 Reaching for her protective blanket, she instead encountered the tangled cotton sheet and warm, living male.
 Disbelief warred with incomprehension and embarrassment as Hermione turned her head to gaze upon the sated and relaxed, yet sardonically smirking, visage of Severus Snape.